Research

 Understanding the Hidden Numbers

 Throughout our website, we reference that “the reality is likely 2-3x higher than reported statistics.”
-This is our clinical team’s expert interpretation based on:
+This is our interpretation based on:

-- Research showing only 19.4% are identified in clinical screening, while less than 50% ever seek treatment
+• Research shows 1 in 5 are at clinical risk, while less than 50% ever seek treatment

-This is not a direct research finding, but rather an evidence-informed estimate from our clinical team acknowledging that published statistics likely underrepresent the true prevalence due to systematic under-reporting.
+This is not a direct research finding, but rather an evidence-informed estimate from published statistics that likely underrepresent the true prevalence due to systematic under-reporting.

 Complete Reference List